Thoracic Outlet Syndrome

 Surgery

-If other treatments fail, your doctor may advise surgery.
+If other treatments fail, the doctor may advise surgery.
 The goal is to move or remove the source of the pressure.
 In some people, this may mean taking out part or all of the first rib.
 This can make more room for the nerves and blood vessels.

 Prevention

-TOS can’t be prevented.
+TOS cannot be prevented.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.